ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Be specific.
 "Strategy is not included" is too vague.
 "This engagement covers production of social media assets only.
 Content strategy, platform selection, publishing cadence, community management, and performance reporting are excluded from this agreement" is useful.

 Don't worry about sounding defensive.
-A good Exclusions section actually builds trust — it shows you've thought through the full scope of the problem and are being honest about what's in and out.
+A good Exclusions section actually builds trust.
+It shows you have thought through the full scope of the problem and are being honest about what is in and out.
 Clients who are used to working with good agencies will recognize this as professionalism.

 Clause 5: The Change Order Process

-The change order process doesn't need to be complicated, but it does need to exist in writing.
+The change order process does not need to be complicated, but it does need to exist in writing.
 The minimum viable version looks like this:

 Change Order Process: Any request that falls outside the deliverables, timeline, or assumptions defined in this SOW will be handled via a written Change Order.
 Change Orders will include a description of the additional work, estimated hours or cost, and updated timeline impact.
 Work on change-order items will not begin until the Change Order is approved in writing by both parties.
 Change Orders are billed at [Agency]'s standard rate of $[rate]/hour unless otherwise agreed.

 The key phrase is "work will not begin until approved in writing."
-That's the clause that actually stops scope creep.
+That is the clause that actually stops scope creep.
 Without it, your team's natural helpfulness becomes your biggest operational liability.

 Some agencies resist this language because they worry it will feel cold or transactional.
 In practice, the opposite is true.
-Clients who know there's a fair process for expanding scope are more likely to ask for more work — because they trust it won't be done informally and billed retroactively.
+Clients who know there is a fair process for expanding scope are more likely to ask for more work, because they trust it will not be done informally and billed retroactively.

 Clause 6: Acceptance Criteria